UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 4. The particles are migrated.
 The migration process moves every cell that has crossed a rank boundary to the new rank.
    The particle carries all of its information with it into the new rank.
 It can be globally identified as belonging to a given ray by its identifier.
-The rays that it established in this new rank will be globally associated with the origin cell through the established communication scheme.
+The remoteRays that it established in this new rank will be globally associated with the origin cell through the established communication scheme.